dylanloosle/learn-git/README.md

 4. ```git commit -m "The sentence I want associated with this commit message"``` which tells my computer 'hey, next time code is pushed to github, take all of this code with it.
 5. ```git push origin master``` and MAGIC.
 My code is now on github.

-* If all goes well, check your github repository for your new code.
+* If all goes well, check your github repository for your new code!!!git

 ##Mini-Project 2: DevMountain Project